openmost/matomo-bigquery-importer/README.md

 ## Disclaimer

 > These scripts may evolve over time.
-> Some values in the JSON object returned by the Matomo API may change and/or may not yet be supported by this script.
+>
+> Openmost cannot be held responsible for any price overruns in Google Cloud environments.